Khodaidad: Career

 The former US Ambassador Karl Eikenberry and Francis J. Ricciardone, Jr., in a discussion on the "New Cabinet" in 2009 stated that Khodaidad "holds graduate degrees from the Indian National Defense Academy. … and he has been a very good partner for U.S. counternarcotics efforts."

 In 2013 General Khodaidad was selected as the first vice president candidate to Hedayat Amin Arsala for the upcoming presidential elections of Afghanistan in 2014.

 General Khodaidad was also a member of the consultative Loya Jirga (Grand Meeting) of Afghanistan to agree the Bilateral Security Agreement (BSA) between Afghanistan and the United States in November 2013.

 Between 2017 and 2019 Khodaidad was appointed as the Inspector General and member of High Oversight Board (HOB) of the Afghan armed forces in the Office of the National Security Council, Afghanistan in the presidential palace.

 Accolades

 Khodaidad is honoured and perceived by the Afghan people, former colleagues including army officers and generals and many former mujahideen foes as a courageous and distinguished soldier who showed commitment and gallantry in the battlefield.
 He has received over fifty-two gallantry medals from the Afghan government.

 During his time as the Minister of National Security (Afghanistan) and later as the Minister of Counter Narcotics (Afghanistan), Khodaidad was recognised by his colleagues as an Afghan patriot who consistently put aside ethnic differences as well encouraging national unity amongst ordinary Afghans.

-Personal life

-Although pursuing a military and political life, Khodaidad has always maintained his greatest hobbies of playing polo and horse riding.
-While training at the NDA, he received a Blue and a blazer — being the highest prizes at riding horses and playing polo — from the academy in 1976.
-He also received a Blue prize from the IMA in 1977.

-In his first term at the NDA he also became the academy champion in shot put.

-Khodaidad can speak over six languages which includes Dari, Pushto, Russian, Hindi, Urdu and English.
-Khodaidad is married to a teacher, and has two sons and four daughters.
-His children were educated in London and are in highly established, professional jobs.